-The Department for Public Health was reorganized by Executive Order 97-1348, effective October 16, 1997, and codified by passage of House Bill 132 during the 1998 General Assembly.
+The Department for Public Health was reorganized by Executive Order 97-1348, effective October 16, 1997.
 The reorganization consolidates similar functions into one program area, reducing the total number of organizational units and branches, provides one single point for local health departments to go to for direction, and promotes coordination and information sharing among various programs and divisions within the Department.